 To meet the regulatory requirements for approval, the IRB must find that the selection of subjects is equitable.
 The investigator must either (1) justify why they are excluding LEP subjects or (2) develop a plan to allow their enrollment.
-For more information on translated consent forms, see Equitable Selection, Short Form Consent, and IRB SOP 701: Required Elements of Consent and Documentation of Consent.
+For more information on translated consent forms, see Equitable Selection, Short Form Consent, and IRB SOP 701: Required Elements of Consent and Documentation of Consent on our Policies page.

 See the Summary of the NCI's guidance related to the Checklist to Develop Easy-to-Read Consent Documents